-Before the test begins Review the list of pupils with any particular individual needs, for example pupils who may need support from a scribe, a reader or a transcript made at the end of the test.
+Before the test begins Review the list of pupils with any particular individual needs, for example, pupils who may need support from a scribe, a reader or a transcript made at the end of the test.
 Read 'Notes for readers in the English grammar, punctuation and spelling test'.
-What to do at the start of the test Check that seating is appropriately spaced and that no pupil can see another pupil's test paper.
-Check that pupils do not have mobile phones or other disruptive items.
-Check that pupils do not have any materials or equipment that may give them extra help.
-Ensure that each pupil has a copy of Paper 2: questions.
+What to do at the start of the test Check seating is appropriately spaced and that no pupil can see another pupil's test paper.
+Check pupils do not have mobile phones or other disruptive items.
+Check pupils do not have any materials or equipment that may give them extra help.
+Ensure each pupil has a copy of Paper 2: questions.
 How to introduce the test It is important to brief pupils fully at the start of each test.
 Use these instructions to introduce Paper 2: questions.
 The wording of these instructions can be adapted, provided the meaning is retained.
 This is the English grammar, punctuation and spelling test Paper 2: questions.
 The test will take around 20 minutes.
 You should have Paper 2: questions in front of you.
 Write your name on the front of your test paper.
 If you want to change an answer, you should rub it out or put a line through the answer you don't want to be marked.
 Now turn to page 3.
 There are 2 practice questions that we'll do together.
 Read the question to the pupils.
-Write one word to complete the sentence below.
+Tick the sentence below that is punctuated correctly.
 Then read the sentence.
-I want to be a pilot(blank) I grow up.
+The ball rolled across the playground.
+Tick one .
 Give pupils the opportunity to answer the question in their booklet.
-If any pupil is not sure what to do, explain what they need to do to answer the question.
+If a pupil is not sure what to do, explain what they need to do to answer the question.
 Read the question to the pupils.
-What is needed in the sentence below?
-Then read the sentence. the boys raced to the park.
-Tick one .
+Look at where the arrow is pointing.
+What is the punctuation mark called?
+Then read the sentence.
+What a delicious cake we ate!
 Direct pupils towards the options and then give them the opportunity to answer the question in their booklet.
 If any pupil is not sure what to do, explain what they need to do to answer the question.